sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

    2. Save the mosaic as a recipe.

-   3.Open a new classification and point to the optical mosaic recipe as the image to classify.
+   3. Open a new classification and point to the optical mosaic recipe as the image to classify.
 Use the Process tab Classification process.
 If this is unfamiliar to you, please see the tutorials here on OpenMRV under process "Classification".

       1. Select the bands you want to include in the classification.
       2. Add forest/non-forest training data.